 6. Keep your members on board

-So you’ve developed a solid membership scheme and you’ve got a growing list of members.
-Good job.
+So you’ve developed a solid membership program and you’ve got a growing list of members.
+Great job!
 Now you need to keep them on board.
 Here’s how:

 - Use Auto-Renewable Memberships.
 In Spektrix, a member can set up an auto-renewable payment at the point of joining to make their membership roll over, making them far less likely to lapse

 - Keep an eye on them.
-Once your scheme is up and running, make sure members are making the most of any benefits you offer and are engaged with your organisation.
+Once your scheme is up and running, make sure members are making the most of any benefits you offer and are engaged with your organization.
 If this isn’t the case, encourage them to use their benefits before their membership expires.
-You can use the Customer List tool to see what your members are booking, and if you’re emailing members via Dotmailer you can see if they are opening your communications and clicking on links.
+You can use the Customer List tool to see what your members are booking, and if you’re emailing members via dotdigital you can see if they are engaging with your communications.

 - Set up Customer Groups.
 Create a Customer Group to tag customers as members.
-When they come into the box office, this will get highlighted to your team so that they can recognise their contribution.
+When they come into the box office, this will be highlighted to your team so that they can recognize their contribution.

 - Set a discounted renewal rate.
 Spektrix enables you to offer a discounted renewal rate.
 This provides a great incentive to renew before the membership expires.

-- Listen.
-Give members the opportunity to tell you what they think, ask them why they don’t renew, ask them what they would like to see or receive.
+Listen.
+Give members the opportunity to tell you what they think, ask them why they don’t renew, and what they would like to see or receive.
 You can’t accommodate everyone’s requests, but by asking for feedback you’ll spot patterns.

 7. Keep experimenting

-Finally, once you’ve developed a scheme that fits your objectives and the needs of your customers, don’t just stop there.
-Too many membership schemes fall flat because they never get reviewed.
-Of course, once a membership has been purchased you need to honour the benefits, but that doesn’t mean you can’t undertake regular analysis to check if the scheme is working as you intended.
-If your scheme isn’t making enough money, if members aren’t engaged, if the lapse rate is high or if you just have a bright new idea that might put a smile on your members’ faces – make that change.
+Finally, once you’ve developed a membership program that fits your objectives and the needs of your customers, don’t stop there.
+Too many membership programs fall flat because they are never reviewed.
+Once a membership has been purchased you need to honor the benefits, but that doesn’t mean you can’t undertake regular analysis to check if the program is working as you intended.
+If you’re not making enough money because of low engagement, if the lapse rate is high, or if you just have a bright new idea that might put a smile on your members’ faces – make that change.